Prayer

 What is the focus of my prayers?

-See also: answers, commitment, conditions, delays, desires, faith, fasting, God’s will, grace, intercession, Lord’s Prayer, not being ministered to, petition, praise, presumption, submission, supplication, thankfulness/thanksgiving, tongues, why, worship.
+See also: answers, commitment, conditions, decree and declare, delay, desires, faith, fasting, God’s will, grace, intercession, Jesus/name of, Lord’s Prayer, not being ministered to, petition, praise, presumption, submission, supplication, thankfulness/thanksgiving, tongues, why, worship.